daH005/uploads/README.md

 https://github.com/user-attachments/assets/55ea911c-ac1e-4872-814a-993bc4356160

 ## How to start usage
+Download the release you need or:
 1. Clone
 2. Execute `tsc`  (`tsc` can be installed using `npm install -g typescript`):
 2. Use the prepared scripts in HTML

-Or download the release you need.

 ## Usage
 ### 1. Uploading in parts without overwriting files with an each new selection: